-With integrity, you mean that the information you enter and remove from an IT system should not been manipulated or changed since it was created.
+With integrity, you mean that the information you enter and remove from an IT system should not have been manipulated or changed since it was created.

-Authenticity means that you can guarantee (prove) that the person who claims to have created or sent a certain information is really that person he/she claims to be.
+Authenticity means that you can guarantee (prove) that the person who claims to have created or sent certain information is really that person he/she claims to be.

 Non-repudiation refers to a state of affairs where the author of a statement will not be able to successfully challenge the authorship of the statement or validity of an associated contract.
 The term is often seen in a legal setting wherein the authenticity of a signature is being challenged.
 In such an instance, the authenticity is being "repudiated".